Docs-Geek/api-documentation-course/docs/dev-setup.md

 3. Hover over the API Server (**Port** `80`), right-click, and select **Copy Local Address**.
 4. For **Port** `5500`, click the **Forward Address** link to open Swagger UI in a new browser tab.
 5. Place your cursor in the `gh-codespaces-server-url` form field and paste the local address you copied previously.
 Remove the slash at the end.
-6. Verify the **Computer URL** only has one slash at the end.
+6. Verify the **Computed URL** only has one slash at the end.
 7. Under **Orders**, expand **GET /orders**.
 8. Click the **Try it out** button.
 9. Scroll down and click the blue **Execute** button.
-If a "Code 200" is returned in the **Server response** section, then the request was successful, and Swagger UI is functioning properly.
+   - If a "Code 200" is returned in the **Server response** section, then the request was successful, and Swagger UI is functioning properly.

 <br/>